Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 ToDo:
-Once main thing left to do in the main game: checking if a full colour set is owned Other than that, UI and database need to be started
+Two main things left to do in the main game: checking if a full colour set is owned, keep track of the game statistics.
+Other than that, UI and database need to be started